aclem43/aeroprep/README.md

 ## Now
 All issues have been closed
-The branches will be moved to a new parent branch called "version-1"
+The branches will be moved to a new parent branch called "version-one"

 ## Version 2
 With a complete restart the project goals have changed